linevych/posts/posts/en/jenkins-for-django.md

 sudo nano /etc/default/jenkins # Editing config
 ```

-Now you need to set `JENKINS_HOME=/home/$NAME` in config file `/etc/default/jenkins`.
+Now you need to set variable `JENKINS_HOME=/home/$NAME` in config file `/etc/default/jenkins`.

-After successful installation you can launch your CI server:
+Now we can just run it:

 ```
 :::bash